This is really a good Beef Stew recipe and it's easy to make! The puff pastry is a nice little addition, too!

 Storage and reheating

-I usually serve beef stew with puff pastry as a "one-dish-dinner" however, if you want a side dish, serve this with mashed or baked potatoes!
+I usually serve beef stew as a “one-dish-dinner” however, if you want a side dish, serve this with mashed or baked potatoes!

 - Chicken and Dumplings